dfringeli/musikbox/README.md

 Like Toniebox, but with privacy.

-A folder-based music player controlled by a state machine, designed to run on a **Raspberry Pi 5** with Raspbian as a systemd daemon service.
+A folder-based music player designed to run on a **Raspberry Pi 5** with Raspbian as a systemd daemon service.

 ## Music library layout